noobaa/noobaa.github.io/README.md

 ## User Guide

+Basic Usage:
 - [noobaa install](noobaa-install.md) - Installing the operator and system on kubernetes
 - [noobaa status](noobaa-status.md) - Checking the operator and system status
 - [Using the s3 service](noobaa-s3-service.md)

-- Configuring classes using the operator:
+Configuring classes using the operator:
 - [BucketClass](noobaa-bucket-class.md) - Configure policies to apply to a class of buckets.
 - [BackingStore](noobaa-backing-store.md) - Configure cloud or pv storage used in classes as a chunk-storage - aka "data-shredder".
 - [NamespaceStore](noobaa-namespace-store.md) - Configure cloud or pv storage used in classes for transparent data access.

-- Creating buckets using the operator:
+Creating buckets using the operator:
 - [OBC](noobaa-obc.md) - Create buckets and access with ObjectBucketClaims
 - [COSI](noobaa-cosi.md) - Create buckets and access with Kubernetes-COSI (pre-alpha)

 ## Advanced Documentation